aknot242/rollouts-demo/examples/nginx-gateway-fabric/ARTICLE.md

 ## Progressive Delivery

 Progressive delivery has emerged as a preferred approach for modern applications for a number of reasons.
 It can be a means to orchestrate a gradual feature rollout for an application.
 It can help reduce risk by deploying changes only to a subset or test group of users first.
-You can also use progressive delivery to gather early feedback of a new application deployment and other use cases.
+You can also use progressive delivery to gather early feedback on a new application deployment and other use cases.
 This isn't meant to be an exhaustive list of use cases, but merely an introduction.

 ## A Solution